-A large-scale, community-wide collaboration to engage the community in addressing the pervasive opportunity gap that exists for Asheville’s children.
-The community conversations tackle the issue of students being increasingly segregated by race and income.
-The effects of overlapping racism and poverty are compounded for many students, most clearly illustrated in the stark disparity in the 2016-17 end of grade achievement scores for white and black students, reported at 81% and 19.7% respectively.
+The Choosing Equity Series is a large-scale, community-wide collaboration to engage the community in addressing the pervasive opportunity gap that exists for Asheville’s children.
+These community conversations tackle the issue of students being increasingly segregated by race and income.
+The Choosing Equity Series seeks to elevate the voices of those most impacted by structural racism in order to adopt new strategies for closing the opportunity gap.”
+Read more

 Rural Opportunity Institute (Edgecombe County)